curityio/devops-dashboard-example/doc/data-access.md

 # Data Access

 This document provides some commands for working with the example setup's database.\
-This can be useful when troubleshooting groups stored against user accounts.
+This can be useful when you want to view groups and other attributes stored against user accounts.

-## Preconfigured Users
+## Shipped Users

 The Docker deployment uses a postgres database as a default data source for the Curity Identity Server.\
 The schema and user accounts are provided in a postgres dump called `data-backup.sql`.

-## Get Connected to the Database
+## Connected to the Database

 When the Docker system is running, connect to the postgres docker container with this command: